Letter from Lt. Colonel James Hall

 Images are from the Richard Ferry Collection.
 Used with permission.

-Chris Ahrendt originally provided us with the text of Lt.
-Colonel Hall's letter and his photograph.
+Chris Ahrendt originally provided the text of Lieutenant Colonel Hall's letter and his photograph.

-Richard Ferry later provided us images of the actual letter.
+Richard Ferry later provided images of the actual letter.

 Other Letters from Olustee